ai-forever/LIBRA/README.md

 Welcome to the official GitHub repository for **LIBRA (Long Input Benchmark for Russian Analysis)**.
 This repository contains the codebase and documentation for evaluating the capabilities of large language models (LLMs) in understanding and processing long texts in Russian.

-## Datasets

-LIBRA includes 21 datasets adapted for different tasks and complexities.
-The datasets are divided into four complexity groups and allow evaluation across various context lengths ranging from 4,000 to 128,000 tokens.

 ## Usage

 ### Adding Your Own Dataset